pecheylauren02/mp5_posh_portables/README.md

 #### Wireframes (see below)

 Whilst traditionally wireframes are included in the Skeleton section I have included mine in the Surface section below.
-I have developed a way of working where I flesh out the full design of the site in [Figma](https://www.figma.com/), including making all colour, typography and layout decisions at this stage, to make sure that during development I am free to focus on the nuts and bolts of how to build the site, rather than getting distracted by design decisions at that stage.
-It has been successful for me in the past and so I have chosen to develop the site in this way again.
+I have developed a way of working where I pull out the full design of the site in [Figma](https://www.figma.com/), including making all colour, typography and layout decisions at this stage, to make sure that during development I can focus on how to build the site, rather than getting distracted by design decisions.

 ---